Sharon Woods

 Most fish cannot be moved to other waterways due to state regulations that aim to protect fish from the spread of disease.
 Catching and moving fish and other wildlife is not guaranteed to be successful and can be cost-prohibitive.

-What will the lakebed be like without its water?
+What is the lakebed like without its water?

-The lakebed will dry over many months until the silt at the bottom can be accessed and moved with heavy equipment.
-Contractors will use lime, a commonly used soil stabilization substance, so that the soil can be worked with more easily.
-We are notifying neighbors and guests that for a period of time, there will likely be an odor from the decomposing organic material on the exposed lakebed.
+The lakebed dried over many months until the silt at the bottom could be accessed and moved with heavy equipment.
+Contractors used lime, a commonly used soil stabilization substance, so that the soil could be worked with more easily.
+We notified neighbors and guests that for a period of time, there would likely be an odor from the decomposing organic material on the exposed lakebed.

 Where will Great Parks put the soil?

-The soil and silt from the bottom of the lake will be repositioned to preselected areas around the edge of the lake, eventually doubling the lake’s wetland area.
+The soil and silt from the bottom of the lake were repositioned to preselected areas around the lake's edge, doubling its wetland area.

 Why didn’t Great Parks take action to prevent dredging from being necessary?